MacareuxDigital/concretecms-backup-shell/README.md

 ## 3.1.1 (May 21, 2021)

-- Removed `--default-character-set=utf8` parameter from mysqldump command so that if post 8.5.0 ConcreteCMS has utf8mb4 DB, it will respect the DB setting.
+- Removed `--default-character-set=utf8` parameter from mysqldump command so that if post 8.5.0 Concrete CMS has utf8mb4 DB, it will respect the DB setting.
 - TBD: whether to add default character option or not.

 ## 3.1.0 (March 22, 2021)